greenscreens-io/dynamic-fmm/README.md

 ```

 NOTE: @Callback can be named and unnamed.
 When interface contains only a single Callback, named callbacks are not required.
-When iterface contains multiple calllback methods, use named callback to map porper method to foreign function callback argument.
+When iterface contains multiple calllback methods, use named callback to map proper method to foreign function callback argument.

 &copy; Green Screens Ltd. 2016 - 2024